abbbi/virtnbdbackup/README.md

 `Note:`
 > Kernel, UEFI or NVRAM files are not handled at the moment.

-A restored virtual machine can then been executed right from the restored
+A restored virtual machine can then been defined and started right from the restored directory:
-directory:

 ```
 virtnbdrestore -i /tmp/backupset/ -a restore -o /tmp/restore